paradigma-cl/unreplaceableDigitalID/README.md

 The Double spending Problem.
 How does a decentralised network reach consensus on which transactions are true?
 The solution to the double spending problem using peer-to-peer distributed time stamp server to generate computational proof of the chronological order of transactions.

 The blockchain and the internet could be applied to different needs of human beings.
-The first need is for the individual, then agreement between peers.
+The first need is for the individual, agreement between peers, and things.

 ### 1. The use of Internet Identification System
 Your Personal Digital ID or the Digital ID or name of your organization must be irreplaceable.
 We must assure a secure world, peaceful, and without setbacks produced by hackers or identity theft.